 Chignon’s and buns are not just for grandma’s anymore.
 The 21st century re-vamp has made buns ultra cool and sophisticated.
 Whether pulled low at the nape or high on the crown, wrapping our hair up has made skipping shampoo’s that much easier. xoxo

 Monday night was the annual Met Ball Gala.
-This night celebrates the annual opening of the Metropolitan Museum‘s fashion exhibit at the Costume Institute.
+This night celebrates the annual opening of the Metropolitan Museum‘s fashion exhibit at the Costume Institute where we also got Krums exhibition and trade show stands with all the fashion old and new.
 It’s no secret that the gala is the Oscars of the fashion world and this year was no exception.
 The theme was punk rock, so as you can imagine not a whole lot was held back.
 Regardless of what you may think of the fashions on this night, one thing you can’t deny is the commitment to rock! xoxo

 Regardless of theme, beauty always wins out in the end.
 Blake did it right.